-Information about the Chelsea Enforcement Pilot which covers 24 construction sites that have a construction management plan.
+Information about the Chelsea Enforcement Pilot which covers over 40 construction sites that have a construction management plan.

 The Council knows how important it is for development sites to be well run, including for sites to comply with all necessary regulations.

 Effectively dealing with enforcement complaints can be challenging and complex given the different types of legislation involved.